 The following questions are organized by topical area.
 Numeric references at the end of each answer are the source documents.
 References are found at the end of the answer list.
 The information found in the following Frequently Asked Questions was developed through a joint effort between the Wisconsin Department of Health Services and the Wisconsin Section of the American Industrial Hygiene Association, whose contributions are kindly acknowledged.
 We encourage you to explore the information provided.
-If you would like more information, contact the Wisconsin Division of Public Health, Bureau of Environmental and Occupational Health, PO Box 2659, Madison, WI 53701-2659, telephone 608-266-1120, or email the webmaster at firstname.lastname@example.org.
+If you would like more information, contact the Wisconsin Division of Public Health, Bureau of Environmental and Occupational Health, P.O.
+Box 2659, Madison, WI 53701-2659, telephone 608-266-1120, or email the Division of Public Health webmaster.

 How can mold affect me?